Bxvu/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Describe your setting, players, activity and goals here.**\*\*

+### Setting:
+The interaction takes place in a lively club environment.
+The “device” is imagined as part of the club’s lighting system, projecting colors onto a wall or ceiling to signal crowd activity.
+The time is during an event night when people are actively entering and leaving the space.
+### Players:
+Club guests who enter and exit the venue.
+The interactive device (light system) that responds to the number of people inside.
+### Activity:
+As people enter or leave the club, the device flashes or changes colors to communicate the change in occupancy.
+The light system doesn’t just track individual events (entry/exit), but also communicates the current “state” of the crowd with color-coded signals:
+Entry → white flash
+Exit → black flash
+Occupancy thresholds → black, green, yellow, red, or multicolor strobe.
+Wave Hand → light brightness/color saturation change.
+### Goals:
+Guests’ goal: enjoy the experience, understand crowd energy at a glance.
+Device’s goal: translate occupancy into an intuitive light signal, keeping everyone aware of the club’s vibe.

 Storyboards are a tool for visually exploring a users interaction with a device.
 They are a fast and cheap method to understand user flow, and iterate on a design before attempting to build on it.
 Take some time to read through this explanation of [storyboarding in UX design](https://www.smashingmagazine.com/2017/10/storyboarding-ux-design/).
 Sketch seven storyboards of the interactions you are planning. **It does not need to be perfect**, but must get across the behavior of the interactive device and the other characters in the scene.

 \*\***Include pictures of your storyboards here**\*\*